Tan5dev/C-Programming-For-Beginners/README.md

-C Programming For Beginners 🚀
+# 🚀 C Programming For Beginners

-Welcome to C Programming For Beginners.
+Welcome to **C Programming For Beginners**!

-This repository is designed for complete beginners who want to learn C Programming from scratch and build a strong foundation in programming.
+This repository is a complete roadmap for anyone starting their programming journey with C. It covers the core fundamentals of C Programming and includes practical projects to strengthen your problem-solving skills.

-Whether you are a student, aspiring software developer, or coding enthusiast, this repository will guide you step-by-step from basic concepts to practical mini-projects.
+Whether you're a student, beginner programmer, or preparing for interviews, this repository will help you build a solid foundation.

 ---

-📚 What You'll Learn
+## 📚 Topics Covered

-C Fundamentals
+### Fundamentals

 - Hello World
 - Variables
 - Data Types
 - Operators
-- Input and Output
+- Input & Output
 - Conditional Statements
 - Loops
 - Functions